 4.1 In performing certain of the functions above, we rely on technology that makes automatic and instantaneous decisions based on the criteria we determine to be relevant and the personal information we collect about you when you make an enquiry or request a brochure from us.
 We routinely test our software to improve the accuracy of these decisions and to prevent unintended bias.

-4.2 We may share your details with third party data services, for example, Address Intelligence, who help us to segment and understand our clients by providing additional information so that we can send to you the most relevant communications possible.
+4.2 We may share your details with third party data services, who help us to segment and understand our clients by providing additional information so that we can send to you the most relevant communications possible.